dantefromdevilmaycry/The-Fabulous-Five/content/Factions, and peoples/The Leaden Key.md

-The Leaden Key is a Secret Organisation behind the face that the Church of [[Woedica]] presents in [[Tamara]], and perhaps beyond.
+The Leaden Key is a Secret Organisation behind the face that the Church of [[Woedica]] presents in [[Avalon]], and perhaps beyond.
 Their goals are not understood, beyond a drive to see [[Animancy]] outlawed.
 # Valdadras

 The Leaden key in [[Valdadras]] was seen operating covertly out of makeshift bases within the city's sewer system, and abandoned housing.
 Their strength, or resources are also unknown, but they exhibit great coordination and aim to sabotage [[The Animancers]] leading up to [[The Trial]].